ceesem/ossify/docs/faq.md

 ### How do I add a mesh to a cell with an L2 skeleton?

 The [`cortical_tools`](https://www.csdashm.com/cortical-tools/) package has a function to map mesh vertices to L2 IDs, which can then be used to link the mesh to the graph layer in ossify.
-It takes one to several minutes to compute the mapping for large meshes, but can be useful for generating surface mesh visualizations masked by compartment or other labels.
+It takes one to several minutes to compute the mapping for large meshes, but can be useful for generating surface mesh visualizations masked by compartment or other features.
 The function `compute_vertex_to_l2_mapping` provides an L2 ID for each mesh vertex, which can be aligned with an ossify cell via the "graph" layer.

 ```python
 import ossify as osy